Mirror symmetry for log Calabi-Yau surfaces I: Basics

 In fact, the converse is also true:

 \begin{lemma} If the affine structure on $B_0 =B\setminus \{0\}$ extends across the origin, then $Y$ is toric and $D=\partial Y$. \end{lemma}

-\begin{proof} We make use of some elementary results which are proved later in the paper.
-We first note that by Lemma \ref{toricblowuplemma}, we can replace $(Y,D)$ with a non-singular toric blow-up without affecting the affine manifold $B$.
-By Proposition \ref{toricmodelexists}, we can thus assume that there is a smooth toric variety $\oY$ with toric boundary $\oD$ along with a birational morphism $\pi:(Y,D)\rightarrow(\oY,\oD)$ which induces an isomorphism of $D$ with $\oD$.
-Now if $\oD_i$ is the image of $D_i$ under this map, then $\oD_i^2\ge D_i^2$.
+\begin{proof} We first note that by Lemma \ref{toricblowuplemma}, we can replace $(Y,D)$ with a non-singular toric blow-up without affecting the affine manifold $B$.
+By Proposition \ref{toricmodelexists}, we can thus assume the existence of a toric model $\pi:(Y,D)\rightarrow(\oY,\oD)$.
+If $\oD_i$ is the image of $D_i$ under this map, then $\oD_i^2\ge D_i^2$.

 We first claim that $(Y,D)$ is isomorphic to $(\oY,\oD)$ if and only if equality holds for every $i$.
 Indeed, if equality holds for a given $i$, then $\pi$ can't contract any curves which intersect $D_i$.
 On the other hand, $\pi$ can't contract any curves contained in $Y\setminus D$ since then $D$ would not be an anti-canonical cycle.